OUR COMMITMENT TO EXCEL

 -Yavapai-Apache Tribal Court, 2006

-Mr. Ledbetter is also active within a number of community agencies throughout Northern Arizona.
-He was elected to the Mingus Union High School District Board in 2006 and he has served on the Boards of Northern Arizona Healthcare, the Verde Valley Medical Center, Flagstaff Medical Center and Sedona Medical Center.
-He was Chairman of the Board of Directors for the Verde Valley and Sedona Medical Centers.
-Mr. Ledbetter was also a founding Director for the Boys and Girls Club of Cottonwood.
-He has served as a Board Member for United Way for Northern Arizona, the Verde Valley Fair Association and has provided volunteer legal services to a number of agencies, including the Sedona Center for the Arts, the Women's Sanctuary of Cottonwood, Jazz On The Rocks, and the Old Town Mission.
+Jim was also a founding Director for the Boys and Girls Club of Central Cottonwood.
+He has served as a Board Member for United Way for Northern Arizona and has provided volunteer legal services to a number of agencies, including the Sedona Center for the Arts, the Women's Sanctuary of Cottonwood, Jazz On The Rocks, the Old Town Mission and multiple animal rescue organizations.

-With the Old Town Mission, Mr. Ledbetter established a pro bono legal clinic which has run for decades, and he obtained certification and worked to secure State and Federal licensures to operate a free medical clinic for the homeless and working poor.
+With the Old Town Mission, Jim established a pro bono legal clinic which has run for decades, and he obtained certification and worked to secure State and Federal licensures to operate a free medical clinic for the homeless and working poor.

-Mr. Ledbetter has been appointed by Arizona Governors to serve on education, liability and healthcare task forces.
-He is also a frequent lecturer for Bar organizations on the topics of healthcare law, ethics, insurance coverage and tort reform.
+Jim has been appointed by Arizona Governors to serve on education, liability and healthcare task forces.
+He is also a frequent lecturer for Bar organizations on the topics of healthcare law, ethics, corporate governance and tort reform.

-Mr. Ledbetter has also published articles in the area of hospital-liability law, serves as a lecturer for hospital based organizations and has served on the Board of Directors for the Arizona Association of Defense Counsel.
+Jim has also published articles in the area of hospital-liability law, serves as a lecturer for healthcare organizations and has served on the Board of Directors for the Arizona Association of Defense Counsel.

-Mr. Ledbetter was also appointed to Congressional health care advisory committees, which will seek to further review the application, implementation and impact of health care reform changes upon physicians and hospitals.
+Jim has also been appointed to Congressional health care advisory committees, which reviewed the application, implementation and impact of healthcare reform on physicians and hospitals.

 Mark A. Hanson